Image from the motion picture New York Portrait, Chapter I Image from the motion picture New York Portrait, Chapter I

 New York Portrait, Chapter II (1980-1981, 16MIN)

-Represents a continuation of daily observations from the environment of Manhattan compiled over a period from 1980-1981.
+CHAPTER TWO represents a continuation of daily observations from the environment of Manhattan compiled over a period from 1980-1981.
 This is the second part of an extended life’s portrait of New York.

 New York Portrait, Chapter III (1990, 15MIN)